-- Dr Argomaniz is one of the principal investigators for a European project that has started in September 2013: Preventing terrorism: Victims of terrorism and their participation in counter-radicalisation initiatives - understanding the choice.
+- Dr Argomaniz was one of the principal investigators for a European project that started in September 2013 and concluded in 2015: Preventing terrorism: Victims of terrorism and their participation in counter-radicalisation initiatives - understanding the choice.
 The study aims at investigating the victim-perpetrator cycle in terrorism and political violence and examining the role of victims in the prevention of terrorism and political violence.

 - From January 2011 to December 2012, Dr Argomaniz has directed with Orla Lynch the EU-funded project Assessing support initiatives for victims of terrorism in the United Kingdom and Spain: Lessons for the European context.
 The research team has conducted a comparative analysis of the needs of victims of political violence in UK and Spain and the activities of statutory bodies and victims groups.
 The study has delivered a Final Report with policy recommendations on supporting victims of terrorism to be disseminated through the European Commission to European victims groups.
 The project has also set up a Victims of Terrorism Portal, two practitioner workshops and an international conference; and produced a series of academic outputs, including a forthcoming Routledge book and an edited volume by Palgrave on Victims of Terrorism.

 (2012) The victimisation experience and the radicalisation process.
 An understanding of the perpetrator victim cycle amongst individuals involved in terrorism.
 European Commission DG HOME Targeted Call for Proposals RAD Action Grants 2012.
 Total budget: 669,428 €.